cloudfoundry-community/webconfig-example-app/README.md

     cf create-service p-config-server standard my_configserver  -c .\config-server.json
     ```
 #### 2. Push the sample app to CF
-* Publish the web project to `bin/Release/Publish` (we will push this folder's contents to CF).
-Make sure to select the `Release` configuration when publishing the app.
+* Open the application in Visual Studio, and publish the web project to `bin/Release/Publish`.
+We will push this folder's contents to CF. In *Advanced* make sure to select the `Release` configuration when publishing the app

 * Push the app to CF. The below command will target the `Development` configuration file in the example config server repository.
 If you want to target another environment (e.g. `Production`), swap this value out for the `env` argument.
    ```script